 We have to start with Spain’s capital city.
 Madrid has a lot to offer in every respect.
 It is an elegant city with plenty of green spaces, a first-class metro and bus service, an international airport and wonderful museums and art galleries.
 It also has a great music scene offering everything from classical concerts to late-night jazz.

 People work hard in Madrid but they also play hard, which makes for a good work/life balance.
 Every nationality is represented in this cosmopolitan city, as demonstrated by the wide variety of restaurants and food available, not just in the city centre but also in residential districts.
 There are several British schools in the city as well as international ones, and they offer education to children of all ages.
-(Read our guide to learn more about education in Spain.)

 The climate is typical of inland locations: cold in winter, very hot in summer.
 However, with global warming, Madrid has seen some milder winters of late.
 The summer heat tends to be dry which makes it more comfortable.